-The Nevada Clean Energy Fund (NCEF) is a non-profit organization created in 2017 by state legislation.
-NCEF provides financial resources and market solutions to accelerate clean energy growth in the state, reduce energy costs, create jobs, and meaningfully address climate change.
-Clean energy projects can include renewable energy, energy efficiency, transportation electrification, and energy storage.
+The Nevada Clean Energy Fund (NCEF) is a nonprofit organization created in 2017 by state legislation.
+NCEF provides financial and technical resources to accelerate clean energy growth in the state, reduce energy costs, create jobs, and meaningfully address climate change.
+NCEF works with communities, local businesses, schools, governments, utilities, contractors, lenders, and others to increase access to clean energy opportunities such as renewable energy, energy efficiency, zero-emission vehicles, and energy storage.

-NCEF operates as a Green Bank, which is an institutional model that is being used in over a dozen other US states.
+NCEF is a Green Bank, which is an institutional model that has been successfully proven in over a dozen other US states.
 The Coalition for Green Capital (CGC) defines Green Banks as “mission-driven institutions that use innovative financing to accelerate the transition to clean energy and fight climate change.”
-Green Banks address clean energy market gaps and financial barriers, often serving segments of the population and economy that have historically experienced underinvestment in clean energy.
-Green Banks achieve their goals through the direct provision of financing (such as loans and co-investments) and market development activities (such as information sharing, partnership building, and turnkey financial product design).
+Green Banks address clean energy market gaps and financial barriers, serving segments of the population and economy that have historically experienced underinvestment in clean energy.
+Green Banks achieve their goals through the direct provision of financing, such as loans and co-investments, and market development activities, such as providing technical assistance, partnership building, and turnkey financial product design.

-Unlike typical “banks,” Green Banks do not take deposits, and operations can be funded by governments or charitable contributions.
+Unlike typical “banks,” Green Banks do not take deposits, and operations can be funded by governments, private investors, or charitable contributions.

 The NCEF Board of Directors consists of Nevada state government officials and nominees from state labor organizations and counties that are appointed by the Governor of Nevada.
 The nine Directors include: